vincentdephily/emlop/README.md

 Emlop reads default settings from `$HOME/.config/emlop.toml`.
 Set `$EMLOP_CONFIG` env var to change the file location, or set it to  `""` to disable.

-This [example file](emlop.toml) documents the format, and lists supported options.
+The [example file](emlop.toml) documents the format, and lists supported options.
 Command-line arguments take precedence over the config file.

 ## Installation